Skip to main content

 2. Increased (read) throughput

 Adding extra server nodes to your database setup means that the throughput scales with it.
 The more server nodes, the more users (read operations) the system will be able to handle.
-When reading is set to a low consistency level, then scaling the replication factor (i.e. how many database server nodes) increases the throughput linearly.
+When reading with consistency level of ONE, then scaling the replication factor (i.e. how many database server nodes) increases the throughput linearly.

 3. Zero downtime upgrades